(NOTE: A criminal background clearance is required before acceptance into this program.) See packet for info.

 - An official VN transcript sent to nursing.

 - An official transcript from each college/university attended (other than Howard College) sent to nursing.

 - Results of the Test of Essential Academic Skills (TEAS) (administered by Testing Center).
 The maximum number of times the TEAS may be taken is three (3).
 TEAS scores greater than five (5) years of age will not be accepted.
 TEAS scores will be accepted from other schools only if mailed or emailed directly to the Howard College ADN offices from the administering school.

 - Transfer of Prerequisite credits is contingent upon approval by the Coordinator of Nursing and the Dean of Guidance and Counseling.
 Nursing courses taken in another institution will be reviewed and evaluated by the Nursing office.

 - Successful clearance of a criminal background investigation.
 See packet for info.

 - Proof of at least 2 doses of the Hepatitis B series.

 - Proof of Varicella (chickenpox).
 Proof can be either medical records or preferably series (2 doses).

-Following completion of the above by the designated deadline of April 1 and September 15, the applicant will be considered for the selection pool.
-An applicant's file is not complete until all of the above documents have been submitted.
+Following completion of the above by the designated deadline, the applicant will be considered for the selection pool.
+An applicant’s file is not complete until all of the above documents have been submitted.

 If accepted to the accelerated nursing program: